Skip to content

 Successful design systems move more slowly than the products they support.
 That’s a feature, not a bug.

-Josh Clark Principal, Big Medium The Linear example
+Josh Clark Josh Clark Principal, Big Medium

-Section titled “The Linear example”When a short video titled “Why Linear didn’t build a design system” started circulating, it sparked some juicy debate.
+When a short video titled “Why Linear didn’t build a design system” started circulating, it sparked debate.
 Some used it as proof that systems were unnecessary, but if you listen closely to the three-minute video, you hear something else:

-Linear did have a system, a lightweight, internal one.
+Linear did have a system, a lightweight internal one.
 It lived inside shared Figma libraries and code, consistent habits, and a tight culture of trust.
 For a small, highly skilled team working side by side, that was enough.
 Their coherence came from proximity and shared taste, not documentation.

 The lesson isn’t that systems slow teams down.
 It’s that every team already has one, whether they call it that or not.
 The question is whether it’s intentional, maintained, and able to grow as the team grows.

-Section titled “Understanding context”Two factors define when and how much structure a team needs: size and maturity.
+Two factors define when and how much structure a team needs: size and maturity.
 But before either of those, it’s worth remembering what the system exists for.
 A system is never the goal.
 The goal is the experience: how it feels, how the brand comes through, and how clearly it helps people do what they came to do.
 Systems exist to serve that clarity, not to replace it.

-Section titled “Team size”Small teams can stay consistent through conversation.
+Small teams can stay consistent through conversation.
 Alignment happens in real time.
 As teams grow, that implicit coordination fades.
 Variations multiply.
 Each new hire adds diversity and distance.
 Systems become the glue that conversation used to provide.

-Section titled “Team maturity”Maturity isn’t about seniority or years of experience.
-It’s about awareness, the ability to see how individual work affects the whole.
+Maturity isn’t about seniority or years of experience.
+It’s about awareness and the ability to see how individual work affects the whole.
 Some people think in systems naturally.
 Others learn over time.
 The danger comes when confidence grows faster than capability.
 That’s when incoherence spreads, often confused as “creative freedom.”
+Low maturity often looks like high maturity because progress is visible, but coherence is not.

-Section titled “The role of leadership”Leadership plays a crucial role here.
+Leadership plays a crucial role here.
 Good leaders see maturity as a shared practice, not an individual trait.
 They connect teams around a common standard, help people understand why that standard exists, and create space to challenge it safely.
 They don’t impose rules; they nurture perspective.

-Mature leadership recognises that clarity creates autonomy.
+In teams that understand systems, structure is seen as collaboration, not control.
+Mature leadership recognizes that clarity creates autonomy.
 When people know the rules, they can bend them responsibly.
+When clarity disappears, leadership ends up in every conversation that used to depend on shared standards.

-Section titled “The system need and impact on experience”Every team reaches a moment when scattered effort starts to slow progress.
+Every team reaches a moment when scattered effort starts to slow progress.
 The question isn’t whether to build a system, but how much structure your current reality calls for.
+Systems don’t mature ahead of the organization; they mature with it.

 A visual model showing how system need changes with team size and maturity.
 Small, mature teams often stay coherent with minimal structure.
 Large, less mature teams face higher risk of inconsistency and inefficiency.